 FMQT Next Generation

 The project, funded by Scottish Government as part of the Year of Young People, builds on work both ourselves and Children in Scotland are currently undertaking to promote the participation of children and young people in civic society.
-It is hoped that this will be the first of many FMQT Next Generation events and that future First Ministers will commit to the project and its ideals.

 FMQT Next Generation supports the realisation of the United Nations Convention of the Rights of the Child (UNCR) by prioritising children and young people’s participation in matters affecting them.